Albluca/rpgraph/README.md

 # rpgraph R package

+The package rpgraph allows constructing, manipulating and analysing principal graphs in R. The code is relies on the Java functions written by [Andrei Zynoviev](https://github.com/auranic) available in the java library [VDAOEngine](https://github.com/auranic/VDAOEngine).
+The R code interfaces with the java library via the [`rJava` package](https://www.rforge.net/rJava/).
+A MATLAB implementation of elastic principal graphs developed and mainteined by Andrei Zynoviev is available [here](https://github.com/auranic/Elastic-principal-graphs).

 ## An essential overview of elastic principal graphs

-[TO DO]
+For an overview of theory and bibliography behind principal graphs see [description provided by Andrei](https://github.com/auranic/Elastic-principal-graphs/wiki).
+Further details will be introduced in a future update

 ## rpgraph prerequisite and installation

 The package is currently under development and only available on GitHub.
-It relises on the Java code written by [Andrei Zynoviev](https://github.com/auranic) available in the java library [VDAOEngine](https://github.com/auranic/VDAOEngine).
-The R code interfaces with the java library via the [`rJava` package](https://www.rforge.net/rJava/).
-A MATLAB implementation of elastic principal graphs developed and mainteined by Andrei Zynoviev is available [here](https://github.com/auranic/Elastic-principal-graphs).

 A functional java virtual machine is necessary for the package to work correctly.
 It is advisable to install `rJava` from sources, **before** installing `rpgraph`.
 This can be done by typing